- Starts at: 09:30h

 2517 JN The Hague

-On 09 October 2020, the Amsterdam Centre for European Studies (ACES) and the T.M.C.
+On the 8th to the 9th of October 2020, the Amsterdam Centre for European Studies (ACES) and the T.M.C.
 Asser Instituut will co-organise an interdisciplinary conference on the implications of the increasing use of informal (non-binding) instruments in the field of migration.
 The conference will examine issues raised by the prevalent use of migration deals and informal arrangements between the EU and third countries in an effort to manage migration flows.

 In the last few years, informal instruments have been replacing binding international agreements in the field of EU asylum and migration policy.
 Examples are the EU-Turkey deal and the Joint Way Forward with Afghanistan (an informal readmission agreement).